imagej/imagej.github.io/pages/2014-04-04_-_Announcing_ImageJ_Ops.md

 ## Getting started

 An op is just an ImageJ module, but with some additional structure and requirements: you can think of an op as a function which takes a list of typed inputs, produces a list of typed outputs, and has no side effects.
-There are over 80 ops implemented so far, with {% include github org='imagej' repo='imagej-ops' tag='ij-ops-0.1.0' path='operations.txt' label='many more to come' %}; see this ImageJ tutorial to learn about some of them:
+There are over 80 ops implemented so far, with {% include github org='imagej ' repo='imagej-ops ' tag='ij-ops-0.1.0 ' path='operations.txt ' label='many more to come ' %}; see this ImageJ tutorial to learn about some of them:

 [Using Ops](https://github.com/imagej/tutorials/tree/master/maven-projects/using-ops/src/main/java/UsingOps.java)